Class number for pseudo-Anosovs: Introduction: commensurated conjugacy

 It is worth mentioning that finiteness of class numbers is not true in general.
 A countable group in which the class number of an automorphism is not finite is the infinite direct product of copies of $\bbZ/3$: the automorphisms that are identity on finitely many copies, and flips on all the other copies, are all commensurably equal, but not conjugate.

 We turn our attention to non-abelian counterparts of the groups $\bbZ^n$.
 There are two celebrated and important such classes: finite rank non-abelian free groups, and fundamental groups of surfaces of higher genus.
-In this work we will consider the later.
+In this work we will consider the {latter}.

 Consider a closed orientable surface $\Sigma$ of genus $g\geq 2$.
-The extended Mapping Class group of $\Sigma$ is the homeomorphism group of $\Sigma$ quotiented by its component of identity $Homeo(\Sigma)/Homeo_0(\Sigma)$.
-By the Dehn-Nielsen-Baer theorem, it is isomorphic to the outer automorphism group of $\pi_1(\Sigma)$.
+The extended mapping class group of $\Sigma$ is the homeomorphism group of $\Sigma$ quotiented by its component of identity $\Homeo(\Sigma)/\Homeo_0(\Sigma)$.
+By the Dehn-Nielsen-Baer theorem {\cite[Chapter 8]{fm-book}}, it is isomorphic to the outer automorphism group of $\pi_1(\Sigma)$.
 However in order to make sense of commensuration, one must work at the level of automorphisms rather than outer automorphisms -- in particular one needs a base point $p$ in $\Sigma$.
 We have:

-The Nielsen-Thurston classification of mapping classes of $\Sigma$ distinguishes finite order mapping classes, reducible mapping classes, and pseudo-Anosovs, which are the correct objects for any consideration about Irreducibility.
-We will say that an automorphism is a pseudo-Anosov if its image in the Mapping Class group under the above surjective homomorphism is a pseudo-Anosov.
-We establish the following uniform finiteness for class numbers of pseudo-Anosov automorphisms.
+The Nielsen-Thurston classification of mapping classes of $\Sigma$ distinguishes finite order mapping classes, reducible mapping classes, and { pseudo-Anosov mapping classes.
+It is appropriate to regard pseudo-Anosov mapping classes as the correct placeholders for truly irreducible mapping classes.}

+\begin{defn} { We will say that an automorphism is a \emph{pseudo-Anosov} if its image in the mapping class group under the above surjective homomorphism is a pseudo-Anosov mapping class.} \end{defn} We establish the following uniform finiteness for class numbers of pseudo-Anosov automorphisms.

 \begin{thm} If $\phi$ is a pseudo-Anosov automorphism of the fundamental group of a closed orientable surface of genus $g\geq 2$, its class number is finite, bounded above by $((168(g-1))!)^{2g}$. \end{thm}